What does Yare Yare mean in Japanese?

 “Frustration” by music2work2 is licensed under CC BY 2.0

 ”やれやれだぜ” -pronounced “Yare Yare Daze” is the quote repeated many times by Jotaro Kujo.
 When he uses it in the anime/manga, he’s typically implying that he is annoyed or bored.
 So it could mean that he is looking down on his enemy, which suggests his victory.
 Similar to the expression “what a pain” in English.
-These are some of the iconic “Yare Yare” quotes in t
+These are some of the iconic “Yare Yare” quotes in the series:

 Kujo Jotaro: やれやれ うるせえ男だ